The 4 Best Yemen Coffee Beans

 At least that’s part of the mythology.

 The factual part is that there is a city called Mocha in Yemen.
-And, that city became somewhat famous for exporting great Yemen coffee.
+And, that city became somewhat famous for exporting great coffee from Yemen.

 To read more about what the term Mocha has morphed into in terms of great tasting chocolate based drinks, read more about this in our article What is Mocha?